justinmchase/fourth-branch/docs/powers/national-dividend/index.md

 - These dividends are distributed regularly, for instance, annually or semi-annually, to all Shareholders in an equal manner.

+## Tax Free

+Proceeds from the National Dividend shall be considered tax-free and no tax or duty or garnishing shall every be applied to the dividends of the people.

 ## Registration of Citizens

 - The Board maintains a comprehensive and secure registry of all individuals who